PruvoNet/cronicle-client/README.md

 This imposes an issue when you don't enforce a unique title/id since you will get a random result (see [#186](https://github.com/jhuckaby/Cronicle/issues/186))
 Until this behaviour is fixed, you can tell the `createEvent` method to enforce uniqueness and it will fail if an event with the provided title/id already exists.
 Note: if `id` is provided - it will be used as the unique key, otherwise `title` will be used.

+### Error handling

+`Croncile` will always return a valid HTTP response (code `200`).
+To raise an error, the `code` property of the response will be different than `0`.
+In such cases, the current method will be rejected with `CronicleError` with the proper error message and the `code` property.

 ### Constructor